 B.A., B.S.
 Degrees

-The political science major at CMU is designed for you to take courses in a wide variety of topics.
-These fields include comparative politics, political theory, international relations, American state and local government, American national political institutions, and research methods and processes.
+The political science and public administration majors at CMU are designed for you to take courses in a wide variety of topics.
+These fields include comparative politics, political theory, international relations, American state and local government, American national political institutions, nonprofits, public administration and research methods and processes.

 Students must choose between the following:

-Courses taken on a Credit/No Credit basis may not be counted toward political science majors and political science minors.
-Majors and minors in political science should enroll in PSC 105 as freshmen (see course description).
-Transfer students majoring in political science will be expected to take at least 15 hours of coursework in the department; transfer minors, 12 hours.
+Courses taken on a Credit/No Credit basis may not be counted toward majors and minors in the Department of Political Science and Public Administration, with the following exceptions: internship (PSC 395), practicums (PSC 393 & 394) and lab course (PSC 355).
+In the case of these exceptions, no more than three credits total may be applied to the major or minor.
+Majors and minors in International Relations should enroll in PSC 150 as freshman (see course description).
+Transfer students majoring in International Relations will be expected to take at least 15 hours of course work in the department; transfer minors, 12 hours.

 It is recommended that all political science majors enroll in PSC 280 during their sophomore year.

 Internships: The department has established an internship program where students are provided relevant firsthand work experience.
 The duration of an internship can vary depending on the number of credit hours (1-12) taken.
-Students majoring in political science with a concentration in public administration, as well as the minors in public administration and public affairs, are allowed to count three internship credit hours toward their major or minor.
+Students majoring in political science, international relations and public and nonprofit administration majors are allowed to count three internship credit hours toward their major.